AlishaShahane/NCSU_CSC-510_SE_P1_GROUP-4/README.md

 [![IMAGE ALT TEXT HERE](http://img.youtube.com/vi/j1aqT9Ic6_Y/0.jpg)](http://www.youtube.com/watch?v=j1aqT9Ic6_Y)

-## Why would you want to choose our project
+## Why would you want to choose our project??
+#### Most relatable idea!
 This project will be helpful in predicting pandemics in future and applying measures to prevent the world from coming to a standstill.
+#### We come with solution!
 And even if these simulations do actually result in a pandemic, we are suggesting immunization policies which might help to protect people from the infection and prevent further spread.
+#### Prerequisites
+The great thing about this project is that for you only need to know python to understand afurther implement this project.
+#### Phase 2 support
+This project comes with a code stub and a very thorough documentation to help you guide through the second phase.

 ## Pending items for project completion
 We have implemented one immunization policy.
 There are three more immunization policies yet to be implemented.
 [Code](https://github.com/rohanpillai20/NCSU_CSC-510_SE_P1_GROUP-4/tree/master/Code) lists the policies and how to implement them.